USEPA/WNTR/documentation/installation.rst

 .. note::
-   Proper installation of geopandas requires installing several geopandas dependencies, including fiona, pyproj, rtree, and shapely.
+   Proper installation of geopandas requires installing several geopandas dependencies, including fiona, pyproj, and shapely.
 See https://geopandas.org/en/stable/getting_started/install.html for more information.
    On Linux and Mac OS X, installing geopandas through the conda-forge channel will install the dependencies.
    On Windows, the dependencies must be installed manually, see https://geoffboeing.com/2014/09/using-geopandas-windows/ for more information.